Nikon Z TC-1.4x

 Conclusions

-The Nikon Z TC-14x teleconverter multiplies the focal length of a lens by a 1.4 factor, and substracts one stop of lens speed.
-It is not possible to avoid this "loss" of lens speed, because it depends on immutable laws of physics.
+The Nikon Z TC-1.4x teleconverter multiplies the focal length of a lens by a 1.4 factor, and substracts one stop of lens speed.
+With a teleconverter mounted at the rear of the lens, it is not possible to avoid this "loss" of lens speed, because it depends on immutable laws of physics.

-Coupled with the Nikon Z 180-600 mm f/5.6-6.3 VR, image quality with the lens fully open at 600 mm and f/6.3 (effective f/9 and 840 mm) is acceptable but not great, still a little better than digitally magnifying an image shot without the teleconverter.
-Part of the problem may be that even a combination of top-of-the-line camera like the Z8 may have some difficulty autofocusing with precision.
-I did not test this lens with the TC-20x teleconverter, but doubt it would give satisfactory results on this camera.
+Coupled with the Nikon Z 180-600 mm f/5.6-6.3 VR, image quality with the lens fully open at 600 mm and f/6.3 (effective f/9 and 840 mm) is perhaps acceptable but not great, still a little better than digitally magnifying an image shot without the teleconverter.
+I did not test this lens with the TC-2.0x teleconverter, but I doubt it would give satisfactory results on the Z8.